State of Utah

 To be eligible for the Utah State Promise scholarship you must:

-• Be a Utah resident and a U.S. citizen, or eligible non-citizen.
+- Be a Utah resident (for the USU Promise) or an Idaho or Wyoming resident (for the USU Promise ID/WY) and a U.S. citizen, or eligible non-citizen.

-• Be admitted for Summer 2024 or Fall 2024 semesters as a first-time incoming undergraduate student to USU (returning and transfer students do not qualify).
+- Be admitted to USU for Summer 2026 or Fall 2026 semesters as an incoming full-time first-year OR transfer undergraduate student (returning students do not qualify).

 RENEWAL CRITERIA